Guiding Eyes for the Blind: Breeding

-Puppy Raising
+Dog raising

 First 9 weeks

-When a guide dog is born, its training begins immediately.
-The dogs are born in the Whelping Kennel facility of Guiding Eyes for the Blind (GEB), which is located in Patterson, New York.
-Trained volunteers begin the first and most important part of a guide dog's training: socialization.
-The first nine weeks of guide dog training consists of exposure to various environments and experiences to help with their emotional and intellectual development.
-By simply interacting with the dogs on a daily basis, trained volunteers help foster the bond that must be present between guide dogs and their human companions.
-In addition, these volunteers are trained in puppy massage techniques that help the dogs become familiar with being handled and improve the dogs' health.
-Aside from socialization, the dogs are also taught a few basic commands and guide dog etiquette.
-The first command every guide dog in GEB learns is "sit", as it is a simple command and fairly natural for the dog to do.
-Also taught are crate etiquette and toileting etiquette (which is referred to as "get busy").
-The socializers introduce the dogs to the crate early on so that they are familiar with it, as oftentimes the dogs will spend a lot of time in the crate, and it is important for them to behave themselves while in it.
-The crate training is not extensive during the first nine weeks, but more of a way to get the dogs to have a positive attitude with the crate.
-The dogs are also house trained.
-In other words, volunteers teach the dogs to alert their human companion when they need to "get busy".
-The dogs are not fully trained at this time and are prone to accidents, but for the most part, they know how to "get busy" outside.
+Dog training begins immediately after a guide dog is born.
+The dogs are born in the Whelping Kennel facility of Guiding Eyes for the Blind (GEB), located in Patterson, New York.
+The first nine weeks of guide dog training consist of exposure to various environments and experiences to help with their emotional and intellectual development.
+Volunteers interact with the dogs on a daily basis fostering the bond that must be present between guide dogs and their human companions.
+In addition, massages are performed on the puppies to help the dogs become familiar with being handled and improve the dogs' health.

+Aside from socialization, the dogs are also taught a few basic commands and guide dog etiquette, such as crate and toileting etiquette.
+The socializers introduce the dogs to the crate early on so that they are familiar with it, focusing on getting the dogs to have a positive attitude towards the crate.
+The dogs are also house trained and taught to alert their human companion when they need to urinate or defecate.